Itz-Agasta/Atlas/docs/dev/SQL_DB_ARCHITECTURE.md

 **Indexes:** `(float_id, operation)`, `created_at`.

-> NOTE: Floats profiles are stored in duckdb.
+> NOTE: Floats profiles are stored in duck-db.

 ## Extensions